 Amy Harder , Executive Editor

-She was the inaugural journalism fellow for the University of Chicago’s Energy Policy Institute for the 2018-2019 school year, where she moderated events and took part in other university initiatives.
-Previously, she covered similar issues for The Wall Street Journal, based out of its Washington, DC, bureau.
-Earlier in her career, she wrote for National Journal, also in Washington DC.
+Amy was the inaugural journalism fellow for the Energy Policy Institute at the University of Chicago for the 2018-2019 school year, where she moderated events and took part in other university initiatives.

-She has appeared on PBS' NewsHour, CSPAN, MSNBC, CBS, and NPR, among many other media outlets.
-She is regularly sought out to speak and participate in events, including moderating and participating in panel discussions, and giving speeches around the country and world.
+She has appeared on PBS NewsHour, CSPAN, MSNBC, CBS and NPR, among many other media outlets.
+She is regularly sought out to speak and participate in events, including moderating and participating in panel discussions, and giving speeches around the country and the world.